JerryFleming/PyDoc/library/stdtypes.rst

 .. method:: str.splitlines([keepends])

    Return a list of the lines in the string, breaking at line boundaries.
-   This method uses the :term:`universal newlines` approach to splitting lines.
+   This method uses the :term:`万能换行符` approach to splitting lines.
    Line breaks are not included in the resulting list unless *keepends* is given and true.